vedi/cocos2dx-store/README.md

 ## Getting Started

-1. As with all Cocos2d-x projects, you need to clone the to Cocos2d-x framework from [here](https://github.com/cocos2d/cocos2d-x) or from the [Cocos2d-x website](http://www.cocos2d-x.org/download).
+1. As with all Cocos2d-x projects, you need to clone the Cocos2d-x framework from [here](https://github.com/cocos2d/cocos2d-x) or download it from the [Cocos2d-x website](http://www.cocos2d-x.org/download).
 If you decided to clone the git repository, make sure you're using the **2.1.4** tag.
 2. Recursively clone this repository into the `extensions` directory located at the root of your Cocos2d-x framework.

 ```